aws-amplify/amplify-js/docs/media/tutorials/building-react-native-apps/index.md

 ### Create a CRUD API

-AWS Mobile CLI will create a custom API for your app to perform create, read, update, and delete (CRUD) actions on your database.
+Amplify CLI will create a custom API for your app to perform create, read, update, and delete (CRUD) actions on your database.

 **To create a CRUD API for your table**